five5pence/ELEC291_Project2/README.md

 ### Remote Control:
 - JDY-40 radio serial communication
 - Metal proximity indicator sound
+  - Either a timer reload or DAC implementation
 - LCD data formatting
+  - Detector "Strength"
 ### Robot:
 - Power system
 - H-bridges for both motors
+  - Debug single-motor implementation
+  - Build another one (preferably on a single board with the PIC32)
 - PWM for motor control
+  - Somehow get data from the JDY-40 and feed the values into a PWM program
 - Frequency reading from inductor coil
+  - Measure period
 ### Tests:
 - Metal detection threshold (what range of f counts for a valid detection)
 - Motor control resistances (what values of Rt and Rc do we use)